-Just a few months after getting your student settled into their dorm, they will start to bring up where they want to live next year.
+Just a few months after getting your students settled into their dorm, they will start to bring up where they want to live next year.
 By December, they are ready to sign a lease.
 It is hard to imagine making a decision so early, however; the demand for living in certain areas is driving the need to sign early.
 You will hear them mention specific apartments yet all you want to know is the rent amount, is the area safe, how much it costs to rent an apartment.
 There will be questions you may not have thought to ask and how to keep it economical.

 By far, the most popular and luxurious group of student apartments are found about a mile away from campus.
 If you or your student needs some help getting started, FAU does provide some assistance.
 Your student can log in here and find information about complexes around campus and even start a roommate search.

 Of course, as much as we may not want to deprive our students of luxury living (excuse my sarcasm), there are far more affordable and economical apartment rentals in Boca Raton.
 Another popular area for students in the apartment search is around Mizner Park.
 These are close to many of the bars and restaurants as well as the campus.
-While you may think affordable living and Boca Raton doesn’t typically go hand in hand, there are some areas with great options.
+While you may think affordable living and Boca Raton don’t typically go hand in hand, there are some areas with great options.
 While it is about a 15-20 minute ride from campus, many of my daughter’s friends have found nice apartments for economical prices in Deerfield Beach.
 There are also several areas in West Boca and complexes off of Palmetto Park Road and Military Trail where your student can find some more options.
 The further you are from campus, the less expensive the rental.